MattWeiler/ProductKeyGenerator/README.md

 This code has been based off of an example article found at:
 http://www.brandonstaggs.com/2007/07/26/implementing-a-partial-serial-number-verification-system-in-delphi/

+This example caught my eye since pascal/Delphi were my first encounter with programming.
+I just ported this example to Java as that's what I now use everyday.

 ## Introduction
 The basic idea behind this product-key generator is that not all of the encoding/decoding logic is included in the client-installed application binary files.